Richard Wernick: Life and career

 In 1983, Riccardo Muti selected Wernick to be the Consultant for New Music to the Philadelphia Orchestra.
 His role as advisor was to assist Muti in identifying new works for the Philadelphia Orchestra to perform, with a stated emphasis on American composers.
-He held this position until 1989, when he was re-appointed as Special Consultant to the Music Director.
+He held this position until 1989, when he was re-appointed Special Consultant to the music director.
 He continued until the end of Muti's tenure with the Philadelphia Orchestra in 1993.

 Wernick won the 1977 Pulitzer Prize for Music for his composition Visions of Terror and Wonder.
 He won Kennedy Center Friedheim Awards in 1986 for his Violin Concerto (first place, tie with Bernard Rands), 1991 (first place, for String Quartet No. 4), and 1992 (second place, for Piano Concerto).
-He has also received awards from the Ford, Guggenheim and Naumburg foundations.
+He also received awards from the Ford, Guggenheim, and Naumburg Foundations.
 (See also List of Awards below.)